Fado – An Expression of Longing and Sorrow:

 Stroll over to the Alfama neighbourhood and you will hear a slightly different style, one informed by the Moors who once dominated the area.
 Full of artists of all types, this area offers fado music more similar to that of the students of Coimbra.
 Wearing the traditional heavy black cape, the strings are strummed and the song begins.
 Before long the tears start to flow.
 They are not just tears of sadness, but of readiness to embrace whatever comes.

 Plan ahead and you can even attend a performance by the famed group, Madredeus.
-They will ensure that you don’t leave without understanding, at least with the heart if not the mind, the music that is Fado.Let's talk more about this... can you do me a quick 30-second favor and leave a comment below?
+They will ensure that you don’t leave without understanding, at least with the heart if not the mind, the music that is Fado.What are you going to do with this information right now?